lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 ## Unresolved

+* Lighthouse recommends rectifying the largeste contentful paint and serving images in next-gen formats to improve mobile performance on lower scoring pages.
+This recommendation was not acted upon at this time as current performance is still acceptable, especially for an MVP, but this could be looked into in the future, especially if the site expands with additional content.

 * When testing the game on Sarfari on my 9th generation iPad and on Samsung Internet on my Samsung Galaxy S22, I noticed that the text in the answer boxes appears to the left of the box rather than in the centre.
 This happens despite the text being set to align centrally with CSS.
 The text displays correctly when viewing the site on other devices and browsers.
 Therefore, this appears to be isolated to these particular devices and/or browsers.
 As this is only a minor aesthetic issue which does not affect game play, it has been left unresolved at this stage due to time constraints.
         <details>